JoaoMLViegas/team_generator/README.md

 ## **Usage**
 Upon running, the program will display the main menu, providing the following options:

---- Team Generator Menu ---
+--- Team Generator Main Menu ---
+1 - Generate Teams Menu
+2 - Manage Players Menu
+3 - Manage Teams Menu
+0 - Exit program

+### **Generate Teams Menu**
+Choosing option 1 in the Main Menu will display the following:

+--- Generate Teams Menu ---
 1 - Generate teams from stored players
 2 - Generate teams from input players
-3 - Add to stored players
-4 - Remove from stored players
-5 - List stored players
-6 - View stored teams
-7 - Remove stored team
-0 - Exit program
+0 - Back to Main Menu

-### **Menu Options**
-0. Exit program: Closes the program.
+#### Option description
 1. Generate teams from stored players: Uses the existing list of stored players to form balanced teams based on player ratings.
 2. Generate teams from input players: Lets you enter new players and their ratings to create teams without saving them to storage.

+### **Manage Players Menu**
+Choosing option 2 in the Main Menu will display the following:

+--- Manage Players Menu ---
+1 - Add to stored players
+2 - Remove from stored players
+3 - List stored players
+0 - Back to Main Menu

+#### Option description
-3. Add to stored players: Add new players with ratings (1-10) to the stored player list, ensuring no duplicate entries.
+1. Add to stored players: Add new players with ratings (1-10) to the stored player list, ensuring no duplicate entries.
-4. Remove from stored players: Remove specific players from storage.
+2. Remove from stored players: Remove specific players from storage.
-5. List stored players: Displays the list of stored players and their ratings.
+3. List stored players: Displays the list of stored players and their ratings.

+### **Manage Teams Menu**
+Choosing option 3 in the Main Menu will display the following:

+--- Manage Teams Menu ---
+1 - View stored teams
+2 - Remove stored team
+0 - Back to Main Menu

+#### Option description
-6. View stored teams: Lists available team files and allows you to view the contents of a selected file.
+1. View stored teams: Lists available team files and allows you to view the contents of a selected file.
-7. Remove stored team: Lists and deletes unwanted team files from storage.
+2. Remove stored team: Lists and deletes unwanted team files from storage.

 ## **Project Structure**
 team_generator/